EncoreDigitalGroup/ci-workflows/docs/actions/php/duster.md

 ./vendor/bin/pint

 # After
-# Use this action in GitHub workflows
+# Use this action in github workflows
 ```

 ### From Other Code Style Tools